movinalot/fortigate-automation-stitches/README.md

 This code covers the

 * Setup of an Azure Automation Account
-* Importing Azure PowerShell Modules into the Automation Account
+* ~~Importing Azure PowerShell Modules into the Automation Account~~ The Az. modules are now defaults in the automation account modules.
 * Creation, Import, and Publishing of an Azure Automation Account Runbook
 * Creation of an Azure Automation Account Webhook to invoke the Runbook
 * Creation of a FortiGate Dynamic Address